syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 {% endtabs %}

-## How to resolve LibSkiaSharp not found Exception?
+## How to resolve LibSkiaSharp not found exception?

 This issue may arise due to the following reasons.